Get insider access

 3. Best Budget Portable Blender

 If you want a cheap portable blender for occasional use, go for the Magic Bullet Portable Blender.
-This blender has a smaller capacity than the Ninja Blast — its jar has a maximum fill line at 12oz.
-It's not as quiet when it's running and doesn't come in as many different colors, although you can still get it in white, black, pink, or silver.
-It's equally well-built and has a similar lid design with a button that opens the spout for easy on-the-go sipping.
+This blender has an even smaller capacity than the Ninja Blast—its jar has a maximum fill line at 12oz.
+It doesn't come in as many different colors, although you can still get it in white, black, pink, or silver.
+It feels equally well-built and has a similar lid design with a button that opens the spout for easy on-the-go sipping.

 See our review